 Note: Collaboration is the process of inserting the proper tools into the existing processes without disrupting the organizational culture.

 How should this process change?
 Let’s go back to our People, Process then Technology conversation.
 People create a business driver or demand.
-Executive management would like to drive “Productivity Improvements” thereby “reducing mean time to decision” TM or “reducing absenteeism”.
-Maybe they would like to increase “Revenue Growth” by “brining offerings or services to market faster”.
-These are examples of business drivers that if understood can then be tied into the workflow or process that people are already executing on.
+Executive management would like to drive “Productivity Improvements” thereby “reducing mean time to decision” or “reducing absenteeism”.
+Maybe they would like to increase “Revenue Growth” by “bringing offerings or services to market faster”.
+These are examples of business drivers that, if understood, can then be tied into the workflow or process that people are already executing on.

 The first step should be to Identify and document those key business drivers and goals.
 Next would be to iNspect and observe people to understand how they are already collaborating to execute a workflow or process.
 Then Correlate the collected data with the business goals and drivers to Introduce an Architecture and make product recommendations.
 With this information one can Tender a collaboration valuation.
 The final process would be to Enact a customer success program.
 My team calls this methodology Presidio INCITE™.

-The customer success program, which we call Presidio EXCITE™, creates a series of actionable plans to drive feature adoption based on the business drivers identified, internal marketing and communications plans, as well as training and end-user feed back plans.
+The customer success program, which we call Presidio EXCITE™, creates a series of actionable plans to drive feature adoption based on the business drivers identified, internal marketing and communications plans, as well as training and end-user feedback plans.
 With the execution of Presidio EXCITE™, key performance indicator metrics can be used to demonstrate ROI and LEI.
-For instance, an organization that has an Existing Investment of $1,000,000 in Collaboration tools but has recognized that only 50% of the people are using the tools currently is only showing $500,000 in Current Value(CV) TM.
+For instance, an organization that has an Existing Investment of $1,000,000 in Collaboration tools but has recognized that only 50% of the people are using the tools currently is only showing $500,000 in Current Value(CV).
 That is a loss of $500,000 in value.

 Existing Investment Spend (EIS) x Existing Adoption Metric (EAM) = Current value of spend (CVV)